chiseanchang0727/Projects/Data_Analysis_project.md

 ## Summary:

-Retention, especially $R1$, contributes to low revenue.
+Retention, especially $R1$, is the problem of low revenue.

 # Determine Retention-related In-Game Metrics by EDA